Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 Default in the weapon section indicates that you are using a skill from the same category e.g. using Broadsword skill with a short sword.
 It will halve the skill as per the rules.

+To remove the experience checkbox from a killadda- at the start of the name e.g. -Animal Lore.
+To add the experience add a + to the start of a skill name e.g. +Animal Lore

 STR and DEX minimums are not currently supported this maybe added in a future release.

+## NPC Sheet

+## Version 186.09.2018

+Add the ability to add or remove the experience checkbox

+Added an NPC sheet  accessible from the configuration on the first tab of each sheet version.

 ## Version 06.09.2018
  Fixed issues with category modifiers over 20.